aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/aggregator_v2.md

 If you need to capture the value, without revealing it, use snapshot function instead, which has no parallelism impact.

+From paralellism considerations, there are three different levels of effects:
+* enables full parallelism (cannot create conflicts): max_value, create_*, snapshot, derive_string_concat
+* enable speculative parallelism (generally parallel via branch prediction) try_add, add, try_sub, sub, is_at_least
+* create read/write conflicts, as if you were using a regular field read, read_snapshot, read_derived_string

 -  [Struct `Aggregator`](#0x1_aggregator_v2_Aggregator)
 -  [Struct `AggregatorSnapshot`](#0x1_aggregator_v2_AggregatorSnapshot)